bhaskatripathi/FusionGPT/README.md

 To use SplitterBot, you will need an OpenAI API key, which can be obtained at https://beta.openai.com/docs/api-reference/authentication.

 ## Deployment
-The SplitterBot application is deployed on Vercel at https://splitterbot-gpt.vercel.app
+The SplitterBot application is deployed on Vercel's Cloud platform at https://splitterbot-gpt.vercel.app